 To set up HPC Pack with failover clustering for the head node, you need to set up SQL Server to support the head node, create a failover cluster, and install the head node services in the failover cluster.
 The following topics provide details about this process.

-This document describes how to set up a remote installation of SQL Server to support the head node in a failover cluster.
-You can use a local installation of SQL Server instead, that is, where your two-node failover cluster runs both SQL Server 2008 SP1 and Windows HPC Server 2008 R2.
-To create this configuration, follow the sequence of steps shown in the list below, but when you come to "Step 5" (for setting up remote SQL Server for the HPC cluster), install SQL Server on the same servers that you will use for the head node failover cluster.
-Then, when you reach "Step 6" (for installing and configuring HPC Pack 2008 R2), do not specify a remote SQL Server instance, but instead specify your local SQL Server instance.|
+This document describes how to set up a remote installation of SQL Server to support the head node in a failover cluster, which is often a recommended configuration.
+You can use a local installation of SQL Server instead, that is, where your failover cluster runs both SQL Server and HPC Pack.
+To create this configuration, follow the steps in the list below, but when you come to "Step 5" (for setting up remote SQL Server for the HPC cluster), install and configure SQL Server for high availability on the same servers that you will use for the head node failover cluster.
+Then, when you reach "Step 6" (for installing and configuring HPC Pack), do not specify a remote SQL Server instance, but instead specify your local SQL Server clustered instance.